surma/surma.dev/content/things/webgpu.md

 device.queue.submit([commands]);
 ```

 `commandEncoder` has multiple methods that allows you to copy data from one GPU buffer to another and manipulate textures.
 It also allows you to create `PassEncoder`, which encodes the setup and invocation of pipelines.
 In this case, we have a compute pipline, so we have to create a compute pass, set it to use our pre-declared pipeline and finally call `dispatch(w_x, w_y, w_z)` to tell the GPU how many workgroups to create along each dimension.
 In other words, the number of times our compute shader will be invoked is equal to $w_x \times w_y \times w_z \times x \times y \times z$.
-This, by the way, is WebGPU’s abstraction to avoid that internal, global state object I was ranting about at the start of this blog post.
+The pass encoder, by the way, is WebGPU’s abstraction to avoid that internal, global state object I was ranting about at the start of this blog post.
 All data and state required to run a GPU pipeline is explicitly passed along through the pass encoder.

-> **Abstraction:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them noticing.
+> **Abstraction:** The command buffer is also the hook for the driver or operating system to let multiple applications use the GPU without them interfering with each other.
 When you queue up your commands, the abstraction layers below will inject additional commands into the queue to save the previous program’s state and restore your program’s state so that it feels like no one else is using the GPU.

 Running this code, we are in fact spawning 64 threads on the GPU and they do _absolutely nothing_.
 But it works, so that’s cool.
-Let’s talk about how to move data to and from the GPU.
+Let’s talk about how we give the GPU some data to work.

 ## Exchanging data

 As promised, I won’t be using WebGPU for graphics, so instead I thought it’d be fun to run a physics simulation on the GPU and visualizing it using Canvas2D.
 Maybe I am flattering myself calling it a “physics simulation” — what I am doing is generating a whole bunch of circles, have them roll around on a plane in random directions and letting them collide.

-For this to work, we need to push our simulation parameters and initial state _to_ the GPU and read the simulation results _from_ the GPU.
+For this to work, we need to push our simulation parameters and initial state _to_ the GPU, run the simulation _on_ the GPU and read the simulation results _from_ the GPU.
 This is arguably the hairiest part of WebGPU, as there’s a bunch of data acrobatics (not to say seemingly pointless copying), but this is what allows WebGPU to be a device-agnostic API running at the highest level of performance.

 ### Bind Group Layouts

 To exchange data with the GPU, we need to extend our pipeline definition with a bind group layout.
-A bind group groups a bunch of GPU entities (memory buffers, textures, samplers, etc) together as one semantic unit, and are made accessible during the execution of the pipeline.
+A bind group is a collection of GPU entities (memory buffers, textures, samplers, etc) that are made accessible during the execution of the pipeline.
 The bind group _layout_ pre-defines the types, purposes and uses of these GPU entities, which allows the GPU figure out how to run a pipeline most efficiently ahead of time.
 Let’s keep it simple in this initial step and give our pipeline access a single memory buffer:

 |||codediff|js
 + const bindGroupLayout = device.createBindGroupLayout({